vantage6/vantage6-workshop/episodes/chapter6.md

 The vantage6 CLI provides the `v6 node` command to manage the vantage6 node instances.

-To see how to use it, run the command `v6 node --help` in your terminal, and it will print out the following messages,
+To see how to use it, run the command `v6 node --help` in your terminal, and it will print out the following messages:

 ```bash
 Usage: v6 node [OPTIONS] COMMAND [ARGS]...